Frequently Asked Questions

 The summer scholars program is designed for students with a high school GPA of 2.0

 - 2.49 to help you effectively transition into college.
-The GPA and/or ACT/SAT scores
+The unweighted GPA scores

 you submitted to WKU indicate that you would benefit from a preparatory program.
 We want you as a Hilltopper at WKU this fall!